EitanHemed/robusta/README.md

 ## Installation

-Install with pip using `pip install https://github.com/EitanHemed/robusta/archive/master.zip`
+Install with pip using `pip install robusta-stats`

 ## Usage